-Ovia’s fertility tracker app makes predicting your ovulation day and fertile window as easy as possible, you just have to enter your data!
-Some data becomes of the utmost importance depending on the cycle phase, so it’s crucial that you are entering the right data.
-Tracking your symptoms and moods is vital during the fertile window, as always, as they are among the best tools you have available to establish a pattern with your fertility, but now ovulation tests, cervical fluid, and basal body temperature are also more than important in order to project your ovulation most closely.
+Ovia’s fertility tracker app makes predicting your ovulation day and fertile window as easy as possible.
+All you have to do is enter your data!
+Some data becomes very important depending on your cycle phase, so it’s essential that you are entering the right data.
+Tracking your symptoms and moods is vital during the fertile window and throughout your cycle because it helps Ovia establish patterns and ovulation predictions.
+You can also track ovulation tests, cervical fluid, and basal body temperature to get even more specific data feedback.

-The fertile window describes the five or six days on which sex can lead to conception that concludes with either the fertilization or dissolution of the egg in the 12 to 24 hours after ovulation.
-The likelihood of conception increases each day closer to ovulation, so pinpointing the day can make a huge difference in the probability of getting pregnant.
+The fertile window describes the five or six days on which intercourse or introduction of sperm can lead to conception.
+The fertile window ends with either the fertilization or dissolution of the egg in the 12 to 24 hours after ovulation.
+The likelihood of conception increases each day closer to ovulation, so pinpointing the day can make a huge difference in your probability of getting pregnant.

-Tracking your ovulation tests from cycle-to-cycle can help you determine any consistency in your relative ovulation day across multiple cycles, and can also help you confirm that ovulation has or has not already occurred within a cycle.
-Although Ovia doesn’t need ovulation test results to project your fertile window, confirming a positive ovulation prediction will help solidify your projections.
+Tracking your ovulation tests from cycle-to-cycle can help you determine any consistency in your relative ovulation day across multiple cycles.
+It can also help you confirm that ovulation has or has not already occurred within a cycle.
+Although Ovia doesn’t need ovulation test results to project your fertile window, confirming a positive result on an OPK (ovulation predictor kit) will help improve your projections.

 Cervical fluid changes in consistency throughout the cycle, becoming thin and stretchy like egg whites (its most fertile state, best for ushering along sperm) by the time the fertile window and ovulation roll around.
 Tracking these changes in your cervical fluid, particularly as you approach ovulation, will really help clue you in on when you are most fertile.

 Basal body temperature